 Anyone for beef?
 G20 leaders to dine Argentine-style at summit

-BUENOS AIRES: Steaks, lamb, and "choripan," a sausage served between bread: world leaders at the G20 summit in Buenos Aires this week will be experiencing a traditional Argentine menu, the event's head catering chef told Reuters on Wednesday.
+BUENOS AIRES: Steaks, lamb, and "choripan," a sausage served between bread: World leaders at the G20 summit in Buenos Aires this week will be experiencing a traditional Argentine menu, the event's head catering chef told Reuters on Wednesday (Nov 28).

 In between discussing international trade, the global economy and climate change at the two-day summit, the Group of 20 world leaders will have the opportunity to sample the country's famously meat-heavy diet.